German officials hope COVID-19 third wave has crested

 LOCKDOWNS

+However, the justice ministry has proposed exempting people who have been fully vaccinated or recovered from COVID-19 from these restrictions.
+The cabinet is expected to discuss the plans, seen by Reuters, next week.

-If the European Union’s watchdog approves COVID-19 vaccines for children, Germany will be able to vaccinate under 12-year-olds during the summer holidays at the latest, Spahn said.
+If the European Union’s watchdog approves COVID-19 vaccines for children, Germany will be able to vaccinate school children during the summer holidays at the latest, Spahn said.

-Reporting by Emma Thomasson, Caroline Copley, editing by Kirsti Knolle and Gareth Jones
+Additional reporting by Andreas Rinke, editing by Kirsti Knolle and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.